Skip to Main Content

 Accessible digital content, including educational materials, such as syllabi, presentations, articles, assignments, lecture notes, video and audio content, and content within the Learning Management System (LMS) are crucial in ensuring equal learning opportunities and facilitating full engagement in the learning process.

 The majority of digital content, including word processing files, PDFs, presentations, forms, templates, and marketing materials, follow the same accessibility tenets.
 Learning the basics of accessible digital content creation can reduce barriers and remediation needs.
-Learn more about WebAim Accessible Document Training.
+Learn more about Document Accessibility.

 Canvas Accessibility